 The 60-acre WMATA property is occupied by the Huntington Metrorail Station and associated parking facilities, townhouse and multifamily uses, and Mount Eagle Park.
-A potential BRT station is generally planned in this area as shown in Figure X. There is also a privately-owned parcel associated with the WMATA property; Parcel 83-1((7))1A is a .34-acre lot along North Kings Highway planned for office use.
+A potential BRT station is generally planned in this area as shown in Figure 2 of the Richmond Highway Corridor Area, Area IV Plan.
+There is also a privately owned parcel associated with the WMATA property; Parcel 83-1((7))1A is a .34-acre lot along North Kings Highway planned for office use.